iodigital-com/io-technology/data/blog/firebase-functions.md

 ---
-title: 'Firebase Functions'
+title: 'Firebase Functions in a nutshell'
 date: '2023-01-31'
 tags: ['Web Development', 'cloud functions', 'firebase functions']
 authors: ['mohsen-mahabadi']
+summary: 'Firebase Functions is a powerful tool that allows developers to build and run backend code for their applications.'
 theme: 'blue'
 ---

-### Introduction

-Before we begin, it is important to understand that this is only a brief introduction to Firebase Functions and that you are already familiar with.
+Before we begin, it is important to note that this is only a brief overview of Firebase Functions and that you are already familiar with it.

-Let's look at the Firebase Functions definition provided by Google.
-“Cloud Functions for Firebase is a serverless framework that lets you automatically run backend code in response to events triggered by Firebase features and HTTPS requests.
+Let's look at the Firebase Functions definition provided by Google:

+> Cloud Functions for Firebase is a serverless framework that lets you automatically run backend code in response to events triggered by Firebase features and HTTPS requests.
 Your JavaScript or TypeScript code is stored in Google's cloud and runs in a managed environment.
-There's no need to manage and scale your own servers.”
+There's no need to manage and scale your own servers.

 We no longer need to create, distribute, and maintain backend APIs thanks to Firebase Functions.
 For instance, when a new user signs up with Firebase Authentication and we want to store a record in our database, we also don't want to allow write access to our database from the front end, so we write and deploy a cloud function to handle that task instead.

 ![The image shows a simple flow of using firebase functions.](/articles/firebase-functions/overview.png)

-### Setup your project
+## Setup your project

-Make sure Node.js and firebase-tools are set up on your computer before moving on because Firebase functions run in a Node.js environment.
+Make sure `Node.js` and `firebase-tools` are set up on your computer before moving on because Firebase functions run in a Node.js environment.
 Open the terminal and navigate to the folder where you want to create the project.

 1. Run `firebase login`
 2. Run `firebase init firestore`
-3. Run `firebase init function`
+3. Run `firebase init functions`

 After these commands complete successfully, your project structure looks like this: